-Sublocus DVL needs to be mounted level on the ROV, with the DVL at the bottom of the vehicle facing down without any obstacles in it's way.
-The mounting plate dimensions for Sublocus DVL are shown in Illustration 16 below.
-The system is secured by four M8 bolts.
-Sublocus DVL units are supplied with shoulder washers to isolate the mounting bolts from Sublocus DVL's housing and ensure that the housing surface is not damaged by overtightened bolts.
+The mounting base dimensions for Sublocus are shown in Error: Reference source not found below.
+The system is mounted using four M8 bolts.
+Sublocus units are supplied with shoulder washers to isolate the mounting bolts from Sublocus's housing and ensure that the housing surface is not damaged by overtightened bolts.
 Customers should use either nyloc nuts or split washers to ensure that the M8 bolts remain secure during operation.